gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

 _General Informations_

-On the exam date, at the beginning of the exam time window ([next exam: Monday June 29th, 2020 at 10:30, Rome time](https://elearning.unisi.it/mod/assign/view.php?id=106971), you will find attached an exam sheet to the specific exam activity section (next: [II Exam - Summer Term](https://elearning.unisi.it/mod/assign/view.php?id=106971);
+On the exam date, at the beginning of the exam time window ([next exam: Friday September 18th, 2020 at 10:30, Rome time](https://elearning.unisi.it/mod/assign/view.php?id=112760), you will find attached an exam sheet to the specific exam activity section (next: [II Exam - Fall Term](https://elearning.unisi.it/mod/assign/view.php?id=112760);
 The exam sheet is a Jupyter Notebook with questions/exercises and empty Code cells for your answers.
 A Jupyter Notebook is a file with .ipynb extension.
 It is the kind of file on which lecture notes have been delivered so far, so you should be already familiar with this (see Prerequisites);

 _Operational Instructions_